Tesco to provide donation bags in Sheffield stores this Easter helping families over school holidays

 Sheffield Tesco customers can pick up an extra bag to put through the checkout this Easter to support families facing financial difficulties during the school holidays.

-The popular donation bags pre-packed with healthy long life food items will be available in every large Tesco store across the UK over the Easter break (April 7th to 20th) to make donating the most-needed items easier.
+The popular donation bags pre-packed with healthy long life food items will be available in every large Tesco store across the UK over the Easter break (April 7-20) to make donating the most-needed items easier.

 Claire De Silva, Head of Communities at Tesco, said:“With the lack of free school meal provision during the holidays we know that families find it difficult to make ends meet and give their kids nutritious meals.